For a successful holiday, here is your checklist to check before you hit the road:

 Specific bins for your organic waste are set up in several places on the campsite to make compost.
 Thank you for contributing to the recovery of waste by being careful about what you throw away.

-For rentals, you have the option of refilling the cleaning kits with our in-house cleaning products.
+For rentals, you have the option of refilling the cleaning kits with our eco-labelled cleaning products.

 We invite you to report any missing or degraded objects to us no later than the day after your arrival before 12:00.

-The facilities of the campsite are at your disposal.
-Signs are available in the toilets and close to the playgrounds to understand how they work.
+The campsite facilities are at your disposal.
+Signs are available in the sanitary facilities and near the playgrounds in order to understand how they work.

-For the loan of object against deposit, go to the reception.
+For the loan of objects against a deposit, go to the reception.

 Rental of a set of sheets for a single bed: 16.00 €